shiva/blog-posts/post/2016-02-10-migrating-to-hugo-from-jekyll.md

  - Should have a few choices of good themes
  - Good community support and/or documents

+Scouring the corners of the internet, I narrowed down on two - [Hexo][1] and [Hugo][2].

+## Why Hugo?
+ - much faster to re-generate compared to jekyll
+ - opinionated => very little dependencies
+ - very active community
+ - written in go lang.
+This is great for me, since I am switching to Go as a primary language for my hacking needs.
+ - Lots of issues => opportunity for me to contribute in a largish project in go!

+## The choice is made.
+Now to move the herd!

+## Notes
  - Re-generation is a pain as the number of posts grow.
 I have 300+ posts since 2004, and re-generating the site was taking over a minute
  - no serve based auto-generation
  - too many plugins to do basic things